mgechev/blog.mgechev.com/_posts/2015-03-02-immutability-in-angularjs-immutablejs.markdown

 I have affinity to functional programming since my first year in college.
 During my initial contact with a purely functional programming language (Haskell in my case) I didn't really understand all the advantages it provides, everything was reduced to just writing a cool recursive functions and solving algorithmic problems.

-Later, when my code was used in production, I started appreciating things like high-order functions, closures, curring, etc. I even wrote a blog post on topic ["Functional programming with JavaScript"](http://blog.mgechev.com/2013/01/21/functional-programming-with-javascript/).
+Later, when my code was used in production, I started appreciating things like high-order functions, closures, currying, etc. I even wrote a blog post on topic ["Functional programming with JavaScript"](http://blog.mgechev.com/2013/01/21/functional-programming-with-javascript/).

 Last couple of years I had the hard task to write a complex UI.
 A lot of user inputs, which can change the model from different places and potentially lead to inconsistent state of the application, a lot of bugs, which are hard to debug and find.
 Later ReactJS was released and I noticed the concept of the ["pure functions"](https://en.wikipedia.org/wiki/Pure_function) in their UI components.
 A react component gets rendered the same way when it receives the same input parameters and it has the same state (if you implement it properly).
 React even provides the [PureRenderMixin](https://facebook.github.io/react/docs/pure-render-mixin.html), which can make the "pure component" rendering even faster!